 Is it worth speaking to one of your solicitors** for an injury or pain and suffering caused by heavy lifting at work?

 Absolutely.
 Even if the result is the knowledge that you don’t have a claim, it can help to put the issue to rest.
-Employers have been known to dismiss and downplay fault surrounding injuries their workers have experienced to avoid such claims, and people then feel progressing the case might be more expensive than it’s worth – this is simply not the case at Friends Legal.
-We will start you claim assessment for free, and invest to your claim on a no win, no fee basis, meaning we don’t profit until you do.
+Employers have been known to dismiss and downplay fault surrounding injuries their workers have experienced to avoid such claims.
+People then feel progressing their case might be more expensive than it’s worth — this is simply not the case.
+We will start your claim assessment for free, and investigate your claim on a no win, no fee basis, meaning we don’t profit until you do.

-What advantages do I have if I claim manual handling compensation with Friends Legal?
+What advantages do I have if I claim manual handling compensation with Workplace Injury Claims?